kubeflow/blog/_posts/2026-03-31-modernizing-kubeflow-pipelines-ui.md

 ## What's changing for users

-You don't need to do anything differently.
+You do not need to do anything differently.
 Your bookmarks, workflows, and browser all work exactly as before.
 But under the hood, the UI is now built on a modern foundation that delivers tangible improvements:

 ### A faster, more responsive interface